 Switch

-Switch is a binary control used to switch between two different states.
-When interacted with, the thumb of the switch travels along the track to indicate state.
-You can use a switch to control settings, preferences, or actions within an application or system.
+Switch is a binary control used as a toggle between two different states.
+When engaged, the thumb travels within the track to indicate change of state.
+Use it for adjusting settings, preferences or actions within an application or system.

 By default, the switch thumb sits to the left side of the track and is in an unchecked state.

-- You can set the switch state using the optional
+• You can set the switch state using the optional defaultChecked prop.

 When defaultChecked={true}, switch is in a checked state, and the switch thumb sits to the right side of the track.